tenbergen/neotemp/README.md

 Lights won't go out after you stop the service or if the service fails.

 ## Contribute
 Share the love and improve this thing.
 I'm sure there's plenty ways to make it better.
-My main concern is making somehting easy to use and versatile.
+My main concern is making something easy to use and versatile.